hassan-mehedi/crown_gift_management_api/README.md

-# Company Profile API
+# Crown Gift Management API

-This is a RESTful API for managing company profiles built with Node.js, Express, MongoDB, TypeScript, and Zod validation.
+This is a RESTful API for managing gifts built with Node.js, Express, MongoDB, TypeScript, and Zod validation.

 ## Features

--   CRUD operations for company data
+-   CRUD operations for gifts, stock items, and receivers
+-   User authentication using JWT
 -   Data validation using Zod
--   Authentication using token-based auth
 -   TypeScript for type safety
 -   MongoDB with Mongoose for data storage